SkimJazz/CA_T1A3_terminal-app-1/readme.md

 I choose the following features because they will improve the users engagement during game play and make the games code more readable and maintainable.

-1. **Graphical User Interface (GUI):** using Tkinter.
+- **Graphical User Interface (GUI):** using Tkinter.

-2. **Clear screen:** functionality that refreshes the ASCII art after each guess.
+- **Clear screen:** functionality that refreshes the ASCII art after each guess.

-3. **Save game:** functionality that saves the game state to a file.
+- **Save game:** functionality that saves the game state to a file.

-4. **Word Length:** The game can be made more challenging by adding word length.
+- **Word Length:** The game can be made more challenging by adding word length.
 The user can choose between short, medium, and long words.
 The short words will have 4 to 6 letters, the medium words will have 7 to 9 letters, and the long words will have 10 or more letters.

-5. **Word Categories:** The game can be made more challenging by adding word categories.
+- **Word Categories:** The game can be made more challenging by adding word categories.
 The user can choose between different categories, such as animals, food, and sports.
-The code will then randomly select a word from the selected category
+The code will then randomly select a word from the selected category.

-6. **User defined functions and / or Classes:** A version of the Game made up entirely of user defined functions or Classes to improve code readability and maintainability.
+- **User defined functions and / or Classes:** A version of the Game made up entirely of user defined functions or Classes to improve code readability and maintainability.

-7. **Pandas:** Third party library that can be used to read the CSV file or.
+- **Pandas:** Third party library that can be used to read the CSV file or.

-8. **JSON file:** The code can be modified to use a JSON file to store the words and riddles.
+- **JSON file:** The code can be modified to use a JSON file to store the words and riddles.

 ---